 How do I apply?

-Applications for the 2018 International Connections Fund are open from April 20 until 5 p.m. on May 4, 2018.
+Applications for the 2019 International Connections Fund are open from April 19 until 5pm on May 3, 2019.
+View the application.
+You will not be able to submit until April 19.

 The following organizations are eligible to apply for funding from the MacArthur Foundation under this initiative: